Wervice/Codelink/zentrox/README.md

 If you already have a .key and .crt, please copy it to the folder and call it selfsigned.crt / selfsigned.key.

 > [!IMPORTANT]
 > Zentrox is not done yet.
-If you want to try the latest state of development, you can install it using the commands bellow.
+If you want to try the latest state of development, you can install it using the commands below.
 > Please do NOT ignore any disclaimers, as you could potentially break your system.
 > Look under [Removing](#Removing), to remove Zentrox from your system again.